Travel Guide

 The first river crossing as we hiked to the Colorado River ("The Confluence") from Havasu campground!
 The water of Havasu Creek is REALLY that turquoise.

 In previous years, the Havasu campground had empty paint buckets available for campers to stash their food into to protect it from critters.
-However, I didn’t see those paint buckets available when I went, which is why I was hella grateful I brought some Ratsack food storage bags and bear canisters for our group!
+However, I didn’t see those paint buckets available when I last visited.

-So before your trip to Havasu Falls, it's important to bring food storage gear to protect your energy source!
+So before your trip to Havasu Falls, it's important to bring food storage gear and learn how to protect your energy source!

 For a complete list of things you should bring to hike to Havasu Falls, check out my guide "What to Bring to Hike to Havasu Falls - The Ultimate Packing List".